 Nursing pads are going to be something you need to get as well because your milk is going to leak out especially when your baby starts crying or anyone’s for that matter so they are needed right away.
 My favorite ones I swear by are the Bamboobies Nursing Pads because of how soft they were on my sore nipples and how much they absorb.

 Other nursing pads I tried were ruff and made a sound when I moved, also you could see them through my shirt so that was going to happen.
 These pads are amazing and I can’t say enough good things about them!

-Lastly you need to get yourself a good hemorrhoid cream (these are really cheap at the pharmacy) and stool softener because unfortunately you are going to be constipated due to all your organs being shoved up on top of your baby bump and your body needs time to regulate your digestive system.
-I like Senokot-S because it is a natural stool softener with vegetable laxative ingredients so it’s gentler then a lot of the others.
+Lastly, you need to get yourself a good hemorrhoid cream (these are really cheap at the pharmacy) and stool softener because unfortunately you are going to be constipated due to all your organs being shoved up on top of your baby bump and your body needs time to regulate your digestive system.
+I like Senokot-S because it is a natural stool softener with vegetable laxative ingredients so it’s gentler than a lot of the others.
 Works really well without the cramping feeling and extra pain on top of the cramps you will have.

 Tylenol and Motrin are going to be your friend for a little while to help ease the pain and swelling and make things more tolerable!

 I am going to repeat a few items from the last section so I apologize if you see the same items listed in here twice but I wanted to make this easier for someone that knows they are having a c section to be able to find what they are looking for.
 Here are the items you must have in your postpartum survival kit when you know you are having a c section and also if you are trying for a VBAC but are unsure if you will be successful.